bmunzenb/crawler/core/README.md

 To use the crawler, follow these steps:

-1. Create a `URLProcessor` that defines what should happen for each URL crawled.
+1. Create a `URLProcessor` that defines what should happen for each URL crawled
-2. Create a `URLFilter` that defines which URLs should be crawled.
+2. Create a `Predicate<URLQueueEntry>` that filters for which URLs should be crawled
-3. Create an instance of `Crawler` and call `execute(url)` on it.
+3. Create an instance of `Crawler` and call `execute(url)` on it

 ### Step 1: Create a `URLProcessor`

 The `URLProcessor` defines the logic that should execute for every URL crawled.
-It accepts a URL as input and returns a collection of URLs that could be added to the crawler queue.
+It accepts a URL connection as input and returns a collection of URLs that could be added to the crawler queue.

 You can implement your own `URLProcessor`, or use one of the included ones: